 The front or the tip of the tongue is relatively self cleaning compared to the back part of it which is limited in its contact to naturally cleanse itself.
 As a result, bacteria builds up on the tongue.

 So if you suffer from bad breath regularly or even occasionally physically cleaning your tongue with a scraper will go a long way to helping resolve the problem.
-In fact a study by Pedrazi showed a 75% reduction in the volatile sulfur compounds when using a tongue scraper.
+In fact, a study by Pedrazi showed a 75% reduction in the volatile sulphur compounds when using a tongue scraper.

 What is a tongue scraper?